jbroughton0429/image_parser/README.md

 correctly, run an SSH connection to validate this: ssh <ip-of-database-server> and accept the fingerprint.
 After this you should no longer need to accept fingerprint.

-2. Inside of Tests/tests.py (should probably rename that).
-Change the VAR: 'ssh_address_or_host' to that of your database server, and run this python script in the background (for now).
-This is the script that runs a reverse tunnel into your database server for mysql connections on port 3337
+2. Tunnel.py is a reverse tunnel for the database server.
+Run this with ./tunnel.py -r <hostname-of-database-server> run it in the background to continue the connection.
+The default port is TCP/3337.